Lemons, Lavender, & Laundry

 Cleaning Tips

-If your gas stove burner grates look like the one above, don’t fret; there is a very simple way to remove all that greasy grime.
+If your gas stove grates look like the one above, don’t fret.
+There is a very simple cleaning hack that cleans stove grates in no time… with hardly any scrubbing!

-Items needed to clean burner grates: baking sheet, ammonia, ziploc bags, and mask
+Items needed to clean stove grates: ammonia, Ziploc bags, and mask

 Affiliate links may be used.
 Please see our advertising disclosure for more information.